DavidRosen/imbalanced-learn/doc/metrics.rst

 The :func:`classification_report_imbalanced` will compute a set of metrics per class and summarize it in a table.
 The parameter `output_dict` allows to get a string or a Python dictionary.
 This dictionary can be reused to create a Pandas dataframe for instance.
+Its "avg/total" bottom row contains the Weighted Average of each column, except the sup (Support) column for which it is has the total.
+Also note that the avg value at the bottom of the "rec" column is simply the Accuracy because  Weighted Average Recall is just another name for Accuracy.

 .. _pairwise_metrics: